-Standards Applicability 3.
+Standards 3.
 Transition areas.
-One of the following design CC only; elements (a or b) is required for buildings that span Encouraged but not more than 75% of a city block or 350 feet.
-The City required in the TC or encourages smaller property owners to work OHC together to collaboratively provide similar features in other areas. a.
-Arcades as defined in section 16.41.060 and that meet all of the following standards: (1) Front entries must be set back a minimum of 6' (clear) behind an arcade that is located at the front property line or the adjusted property line.
-(2) Spacing between columns and/or posts along building be a minimum of 10' (clear) and a maximum of 25' (clear).
+One of the following design elements (a or b) is required for buildings that span more than 75% of a city block or 350 feet.
+The City encourages smaller property owners to work together to collaboratively provide similar features in other areas.

+- Applicability CC only; Encouraged but not required in the TC or OHC - a.
+Arcades as defined in section 16.41.060 and that meet all of the following standards: - (1) Front entries must be set back a minimum of 6' (clear) behind an arcade that is located at the front property line or the adjusted property line. - (2) Spacing between columns and/or posts along building be a minimum of 10' (clear) and a maximum of 25' (clear).
 (See Figure 44) - b.
-Courtyards or plazas that meet all of the following standards (see Figure 45): (1) Courtyards or plazas shall be located along the sidewalk-facing façade of the building within the front setback.
-Internal courtyards may be provided but will not satisfy these requirements.
-(2) Courtyard-facing facades shall include windows along a minimum of 50% of the length of the ground level courtyard-facing facade, and along 25% of the overall courtyard-facing wall area.
-(3) Courtyards/ plazas shall incorporate special paving (see Figure 46) and/or landscaping.
-(4) Courtyards/plazas shall provide seating, including but not limited to benches, tables, planter boxes, and other design elements.
+Courtyards or plazas that meet all of the following standards (see Figure 45): - (1) Courtyards or plazas shall be located along the sidewalk-facing façade of the building within the front setback.
+Internal courtyards may be provided but will not satisfy these requirements. - (2) Courtyard-facing facades shall include windows along a minimum of 50% of the length of the ground level courtyard-facing façade, and along 25% of the overall courtyard-facing wall area. - (3) Courtyards/ plazas shall incorporate special paving (see Figure 46) and/or landscaping. - (4) Courtyards/plazas shall provide seating, including but not limited to benches, tables, planter boxes, and other design elements.